libcsp/libcsp/doc/mtu.md

 2. The link layer protocol.

-So let’s assume that you have made a protocol called KISS with a MTU of 256.
-The 256 is the total amount of data that you can put into the CSP-packet.
+So let’s assume that you have made a protocol called KISS with a MTU of 128.
+The 128 is the total amount of data that you can put into the CSP-packet.
 However, you need to take the overhead of the link layer into account.
 Typically this could consist of a length field and/or a start/stop flag.
-So the actual frame size on the link layer would for example be 256 bytes of data + 2 bytes sync flag + 2 bytes length field.
+So the actual frame size on the link layer would for example be 128 bytes of data + 2 bytes sync flag + 2 bytes length field.

-This requires a buffer allocation of at lest 256 + 2 + 2.
+This requires a buffer allocation of at least 128 + 2 + 2.
 However, the
-CSP packet itself has some reserved bytes in the beginning of the packet (which you can see in csp.h) - so the recommended buffer allocation size is MAX MTU + 16 bytes.
-In this case the max MTU would be 256.
+CSP packet itself has some reserved bytes in the beginning of the packet (which you can see in csp.h) - so the recommended buffer allocation size is MAX MTU + 16 bytes < CSP_BUFFER_SIZE.
+In this case the max MTU would be 240.

 If you try to pass data which is longer than the MTU, the chance is that you will also make a buffer overflow in the CSP buffer pool.
 However,